eoperdidoo/Dreams-Hub-Blox-Fruits/README.md

-just my script for Blox Fruits lol under developmemt, not responsible for any ban using it
+just my script for Blox Fruits lol under development, not responsible for any ban while using it